hpink97/ML_notebooks/README.md

-# tensorflow_keras_practice
+# Machine Learning Portfolio

-notebooks from practicing deep learning/AI using keras/tensorflow...

-many of which from françois chollet's book
+Repository for practice machine learning and deep learning notebooks using mainly scikit-learn and tensorflow libraries